 The Budget and Resource Development Subcommittee (BRDS) is a subcommittee of the Planning and Institutional Effectiveness Committee.
-BRDS provides guidance and direction for budget management and development, encourages transparency and constituency understanding of the budget, works to ensure that the budget allocation process is driven by college-wide planning and strategic priorities.
+BRDS provides guidance and direction for budget management and development, encourages transparency and constituency understanding of the budget, and works to ensure that the budget allocation process is driven by college-wide planning and strategic priorities.

-- Coordination and oversight of college-wide budget development and allocation. - Receive information regarding ongoing state and District fiscal activities and review and share information on the state and District budgets as they apply to the College budget:
+- Coordinate and oversee college-wide budget development and allocation. - Receive information regarding ongoing state and District fiscal activities and review and share information on the state and District budgets as they apply to the college budget.